MyropolskyiHennadii/FromWikiCategoryToWikiPages/README.md

 There are some 'large' categories, that's why parsing may take a time.
 I've added the exception for categories with more than 5000 articles (because of the server...
 And I don't want organize MySQL database for keeping temporary set of articles.)

-The appllication is built on StringBoot and Java-jstl.
+The application is built on StringBoot and Java-jstl.
 Wiki-pages are parsing with jsoup.
 Results are saving to json-file with json-simple.

 It works here:
 http://94.130.181.51:8091/wiki_category_parse